gbinal/p-o-d.github.com/faq.md

 ### What is the relationship of the /data page and public data listing to Data.gov and how will this impact current Data.gov processes?

-In the near term, Data.gov will continue it's current dataset publishing process.
+In the near term, Data.gov will continue its current dataset publishing process.
 As agencies deploy agency.gov/data page, the publishing process will become a harvesting of metadata from the agencies web site.

 ### Are redirects allowed for /data pages?

-No, the files should be located at agency.gov/data webspace.
+No, the files should be located at agency.gov/data web space.
 Each agency should populate files named agency.gov/data.json, agency.gov/data.html and agency.gov/data.xml .

 ### What options exist for hosting the /data.json file specifically at agency.gov/data.json?

-1. For websites that are composed of static html, simiply host the data.json file at the designated location.
+1. For websites that are composed of static html, simply host the data.json file at the designated location.
 2. ...
 3. ...
 4. ...